Javatpoint Logo

 Conclusion

 Rabindranath Tagore loved India, and he loved the whole world.
 He thought Bengal to be a beautiful part of India and the whole of India to be a beautiful part of the world.
 In the words of K.R Srinivasan Iyengar, Rabindranath Tagore was essentially an internationalist.
-He interpreted the heart of India to the whole world, and this heart of India had only love for the entire mankind.
+He interpreted the heart of India to the whole world, and this heart of India had only love for the entire humanity.